GrahamCorcoran/comp340-playbook/src/module1/agile_methodologies.md

 **Customer Collaboration:** Stakeholders and end-users are involved throughout the process to ensure the product meets evolving needs.

-**Working Software over Documentation:** While documentation isn’t ignored, Agile prioritizes delivering usable software as the main measure of progress.
+**Working Software over Documentation:** While documentation isn't ignored, Agile prioritizes delivering usable software as the main measure of progress.

 **Flexibility and Adaptability:** Teams are expected to respond quickly to new information, changing requirements, or shifting priorities.